Tensor invariants for multipartite entanglement classification: Families of trace-invariants, hypergraph-tensor states, Haar-random states

 and its associated canonical graph is represented in Fig.~\ref{fig:phi_p}.
 The data of a canonical multiset $\sM$ can be equivalently (and more conveniently) encoded into a \emph{weight function} $\alpha_{\sM}: \{ B \subset \{ 1, \ldots , D\} \,|\, |B| \geq 2\} \to \mathbb{N}^*$, defined as follows.
 For any block $B\subset\{1, \ldots, D\}$ involving at least two subsystems, $\alpha_\sM (B)$ denotes the weight assigned to $B$ if $B$ appears in $\sM$ (in which case $\alpha_\sM (B) \geq 2$), and is set to $\alpha(B)=1$ whenever $B$ does not occur in $\sM$.
 For any weight function $\alpha: \{ B \subset \{ 1, \ldots , D\} \,|\, |B| \geq 2\} \to \mathbb{N}^*$, let us define the $D$-partite state

 with the convention that $\ket{\GHZ}_{B, 1}\eqdef 1$ for any $B$.
-More precisely, $\ket{\psi_\alpha}$ represents an $\LU$-equivalence class of $D$-partite pure states and, from the preceding discussion, any $D$-partite reference state is $\LU$-equivalent to a state of the form $\ket{\psi_\alpha}$.
-In addition, we will prove in Sec.~\ref{sub:LU-inequivalent-reference-states} that two reference states are $\LU$-equivalent if and only if they have the same weight function.
-In other words, the equivalence relation $\sim$ we have introduced on the space of multisets $\{\sM\}$ coincides with the equivalent relation $\simLU$ in the space of reference states.
-Note that an element of the family $\{\ket{\psi_\alpha}\}$ is specified by $2^{D}-(D+1)$ integer parameters (\ie the number of $B \subset\{1, \ldots , D\}$ such that $|B|\geq 2$), which is therefore equal to the number of independent parameters defining $D$-partite reference states (up to $\LU$-equivalence).
+More precisely, $\ket{\psi_\alpha}$ represents an $\LU$-equivalence class of $D$-partite pure states and, from the preceding discussion, any $D$-partite HT state is $\LU$-equivalent to a state of the form $\ket{\psi_\alpha}$.
+In addition, we will prove in Sec.~\ref{sub:LU-inequivalent-reference-states} that two HT states are $\LU$-equivalent if and only if they have the same weight function.
+In other words, the equivalence relation $\sim$ we have introduced on the space of multisets $\{\sM\}$ coincides with the equivalent relation $\simLU$ in the space of HT states.
+Note that an element of the family $\{\ket{\psi_\alpha}\}$ is specified by $2^{D}-(D+1)$ integer parameters (\ie the number of $B \subset\{1, \ldots , D\}$ such that $|B|\geq 2$), which is therefore equal to the number of independent parameters defining $D$-partite HT states (up to $\LU$-equivalence).